MicrosoftDocs/entra-docs/docs/identity/authentication/certificate-based-authentication-federation-get-started.md

 This topic:

-- Provides you with the steps to configure and utilize CBA for users of tenants in Office 365 Enterprise, Business, Education, and US Government plans.
+- Provides steps to configure and utilize CBA for users of tenants in Office 365 Enterprise, Business, Education, and US Government plans.
 - Assumes that you already have a [public key infrastructure (PKI)](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831740(v=ws.11)) and [AD FS](/entra/identity/hybrid/connect/how-to-connect-fed-whatis) configured.

 ## Requirements